 Understanding the Australian Education System

-Universities and colleges for higher education in the Australian education system provides international students with diverse choices and opportunities across several study disciplines.
-Majorly renowned for its research and development, study pattern at the Australian universities ensure that students have acquired knowledge, skills, attributes, reflective capabilities and need to secure and maintain careers and contribute to the growth and development of the nation.
+Universities and colleges for higher education in the Australian education system provide international students with diverse choices and opportunities across several study disciplines.
+Majorly renowned for its research and development, study patterns at Australian universities ensure that students have acquired knowledge, skills, attributes, reflective capabilities and the need to secure and maintain careers and contribute to the growth and development of the nation.
 This is why the country has a special focus on graduate employability in academic strategic plans.
 Further, the employability plans are just not limited to on-campus hiring but involve industry visits too.